FLIER round 2 participants

 Michael Crichton is an Associate Professor in Biomedical Engineering at Heriot-Watt University where he runs the Soft Tissue and Biomedical Devices Laboratory (STABD Lab, https://tissuedevices.hw.ac.uk/).
 His research interests lie in understanding how disease changes the material behaviour of biological tissues, and how we exploit these for innovative medical technologies.

 Michael’s background is multidisciplinary with an undergraduate degree in Aeronautical Engineering, followed by a PhD in Biomedical Engineering at the University of Queensland.
 There he worked on a microneedle vaccine technology which led to a number of patents which were licenced to Vaxxas, a company established with $15m funding to commercialise this technology.
 Joining Vaxxas, Michael worked on a variety of projects and led device engineering aspects.
-He returned to academia and in 2017 joined Heriot-Watt University, where he has won funding to research wound healing sensors, mechanobiology and other medical microdevices.
-He loves the challenges and benefits from multidisciplinary research.
+He returned to academia and in 2017 joined Heriot-Watt University, where he leads research on tissue (skin and organ) sensors, mechanobiology and other medical microdevices.
+He is now Heriot-Watt University’s Chronic Disease Sensing lead in their Global Research Institute in Health and Care Technologies.
+He loves the challenges and benefits from cross-sector multidisciplinary research and is working to commercialise his medical technologies.
+His work in wound healing sensors is now being spun out, supported by the MRC and the Scottish Enterprise High Growth Spinout Programme.’

 Read more from Michael: 'Building technology for future health'.